-Prerequisite: ENG 82 (For ESL: ELI 82W) or appropriate ACCUPLACER scores
+Prerequisite: ENG 82 or appropriate course waivers or ACCUPLACER scores

 Patterns of relationships among individuals and groups are examined from a sociological perspective.
 Emphasis is placed on the awareness and development of effective interpersonal relations in the workplace and in other social settings.
 Topics include communication, leadership, status and group behavior, motivation, and intercultural relations.